Construction & Tenant Improvements

 more tax revenue towards emergency response.

 The Fire Code Board of Appeals in comprised of three members of the District Board.
 These three members have been appointed by the Board and meet as required throughout the year.
-These are District Board members: Doug Klink, Ed Ford, and Jon Hodde
+These are District Board members: Jon Hodde, Larry Leaming, and Dave Hamrick

 Application for Appeal